Key Quote

 WOW — DECONSTRUCTING BINARY OPPOSITIONS (Derrida)

-Jacques Derrida argued that Western thought relies on binary oppositions (paired concepts where one is privileged: good/evil, fair/foul) — and that these hierarchies are constructed, not natural.
+Jacques Derrida argued that Western thought relies on binary oppositionsbinary oppositions — paired concepts where one is privileged: good/evil, fair/foul — and that these hierarchies are constructed, not natural.
 The Witches' incantation performs a deconstructive act: by equating 'fair' with 'foul', they collapse the moral binary that underpins social order.
-Shakespeare anticipates Derrida by four centuries, suggesting that the categories society depends on — good/evil, loyal/treacherous, natural/supernatural — are inherently unstable.
+Shakespeare anticipates Derrida by four centuries, suggesting that the categories society depends on — good/evil, loyal/treacherous, natural/supernatural — are inherently unstableunstable — Liable to change or collapse; not firmly established.
 This philosophical instability is what makes Macbeth's tragedy possible: if 'fair' can become 'foul', then a loyal thane can become a regicidal tyrant.

 Key Words